-It is time to stop taking the glory and honour that belongs to Christ only.
+It is time to stop taking the glory and honour that belongs only to the Father through Christ.

-The gifted leaders in the Kingdom of God are servants, not religious vocational titles.
+The who are gifted leaders in the Kingdom of God are servants, not religious vocational titles.

 And when the CHIEF SHEPHERD appears, you will receive the unfading crown of glory. – 1 Peter 5

-This verse is not about 'Senior Pastor Joe' in the denominational church building who wears his title like a crown of glory.
+I hope it is clear to see that that this verse is not about 'Senior Pastor Joe' in a denominational church building who wears his title like a king with a crown of glory.

 All leaders among the brethren (ekklesia) are undershepherds.
 They are humble servants, not lords.